dpc/stpl/README.md

 }
 ```

 It is just a function.
-There is no magic, no macros, no textfiles involved.
+There is no magic, no macros, no text files involved.
 The whole template was formatted with `rustfmt` just like a normal Rust code.

 The function accepts arguments: